danmindru/angular-boilerplate-study/README.md

 * `./src/app/shared/` for any shared module (i.e. directive, shared layout)
 * `./src/common/` for any [common module](https://github.com/dandaniel/angular-boilerplate-study/tree/master/src/common)

 After making the directory, create a config file (`<module-name>.config.js`).
-In this file the module needs to be registered as a depedency of the application root.
+In this file the module needs to be registered as a dependency of the application root.
 ```javascript
 rootConfig.pushAfterBootstrap('<namespace>.<module-name>');
 ```